 Whether you've got hands, hooves, scales or fur, all beings want love, safety, and respect.
 And while we might not look the same, we have more in common than you think.

-Why should we care about someone in another country?
-Or about an elephant in Nigeria?
+Why should we care about someone in Japan?
+Or an elephant in Nigeria?
 Or the environment in Brazil?
 Because everything is connected and because YOU are part of everything.
 Beautifully illustrated, Everything is Connected invites kids to consider the connection between all things.

 The Fountain Tarot features lush, ethereal paintings by artist Jonathan Saiz, rainbow holographic packaging by designer Andi Todaro, and an intimate guidebook by writer Jason Gruhl that teaches you how to read the cards and how to use them as a tool for introspection, empowerment, and connection.

 As a companion to the best-selling Tarot deck, or a stand-alone journal, The Fountain Tarot Journal is a journey of discovery across 52 readings.
 Use the examples or create your own, this versatile journal will allow you to clear your path and create a life of mindfulness and intention

 When fox has a lot to think about, he goes on walks...and on this particular night, he has a LOT to think about.
 Where will it take him and what will he discover?

 When Eli comes up one blueberry short for breakfast, he and his pet hedgehog head out into crowded world to find it.
 But can a young boy with autism handle all that unpredictability?
 A book about bravery, kindness, and letting people surprise you.